longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 TODO

 ## Secure boot for DKMS Kernel modules

 NOTE: This section does not work, so ignore for now.
+Since we need a very new Kernel anyways for now without secure boot it is until can sign the Kernel and modules with our own key.

-Since we use Pop!_OS, there might be additional DKMS Kernel modules which need to be singed.
 A Machine Owner Key (MOK), needs to be created and enrolled to Secure Boot.
 That key is then used to sign all extra Kernel modules.

 All the next steps assume you are in a `root` shell.